St. Mary’s College

 We, at St Mary’s College, firmly believe that education ought to be transformational.
 In fact, we know that real education is truly transformational, having seen thousands of our students go on to become successful in their own right.
 When truly transformational education is possible, to not provide that to a child is unpardonable and costs a lifetime.
 That is why we do not compromise on the quality of input that goes into the process of formal education.
 And, since we are equipping our students to be ready for a world which is diverse, competitive and challenging, we are constantly reimagining and reinventing our processes and systems to ensure the best outcomes for all of our students who have entrusted their precious time to us.

 St. Mary’s College is committed to helping students learn how to learn.
 We are conscious of the fact that many of our current students will retire from jobs and fields that are yet to be created.
-Our focus on building student leadership, creative thinking and developing a problem-solving mindset is purposeful and, if I may add, absolutely necessary if we have to equip our students for a world in which change is the only constant.
+Our focus on building student leadership, creative thinking and, developing a problem-solving mindset is purposeful.
+In fact, we think that is absolutely necessary for us to equip our students for a world in which change is the only constant.
 It is for this very reason that we have prioritized student activities and co-creation of knowledge in and outside our classrooms.

 In an era where knowledge transfer is easy and relatively costless, we have chosen an outcome-based learning approach.
 Our teachers know that, given the problem of information overload that the current generation bombarded by countless media is facing, they need to help students prioritize information and provide a framework that prepares the students to develop an understanding of what is required and what is desirable.
 We have seen that our determination and concerted efforts to make a difference result in a positive change in what the student can do, what she cares about, what further learning she becomes capable of and what she becomes!